 - Coconut oil is chock-full of healthy fatty acids and antibacterial components, and therefore it’s a wonderful hair conditioner.

-- A fresh lemon contains 5%-8% citric acid, which accelerates hair lightening when used under UV rays (the sun).
+- A fresh lemon contains 5%-8% citric acid, accelerating hair lightening when used under UV rays (the sun).

 - Fresh lemon juice also contains vitamins B and C as well as phosphorous and phytonutrients, which nourish the hair and prevent gray.

 I couldn’t find any definitive conclusions on whether coconut oil and lemons reverse gray hair.
 If I wanted to see if it really worked, I’d have to test it out for myself.

 So, I masked up and headed down to our local farmers’ market to purchase the coconut oil and lemons.
 I decided to take advantage of the visit to ask my #1 fruit vendor, Juan Carlos, if he’d ever heard about coconut oil and lemon for reversing gray hair.
 He exclaimed, “Si!
 My wife uses it all the time!”
 I felt more enthusiastic than ever to go home and try it out.